McPhaul Suspension Bridge

 The McPhaul Suspension Bridge, sometimes known as Yuma, Arizona's Bridge to Nowhere, is a suspension bridge that used to carry a section of Arizona Route 95 (AZ SR 95, which later became US 95).
 The bridge is listed on the National Register of Historic Places.
 The bridge, which was named for local Yuma resident Henry Harrison McPhaul, was built over the Gila River in 1929 and replaced in 1968 when it was deemed insufficient for modern transportation needs.
-At only 16 feet wide, the bridge was too narrow for a US numbered highway (in fact, even when built in 1929 it would have been too narrow, as the US highway system required two 9 foot lanes).
+At only 16 ft wide, the bridge was too narrow for a US numbered highway (in fact, even when built in 1929 it would have been too narrow, as the US highway system required two 9 ft lanes).
 A dam and replacement bridge were built and the river was rerouted.

-The bridge is 1,184 ft long in total, with a deck width of 16 feet (4.9 m).
+The bridge is 1,184 ft long in total, with a deck width of 16 ft.
 Its main span is a 798 ft Warren-type pony truss bridge suspended by cables from rocker type towers.
 The span is held by two steel cables 5.75 in in diameter and 1,300.7 ft long.
 It has two approach spans, 57 ft and 114 ft long, and approach roadways 140 ft and 75 ft long.